 OSCE trains Uzbek border and customs officers in identifying suspected foreign terrorist fighters

-The OSCE Transnational Threats Department, in co-operation with the Border Troops and Customs Committee of Uzbekistan, held a national training course on identifying suspected foreign terrorist fighters and other criminals at border crossings in Tashkent from 7 to 10 April.
+The OSCE Transnational Threats Department, in co-operation with the Border Troops and Customs Committee of Uzbekistan, held a national training course on identifying suspected foreign terrorist fighters and other criminals at border crossings in Tashkent, Uzbekistan from 4 to 7 April.

-These activities are part of the OSCE extrabudgetary project “Strengthening the resilience of Uzbekistan to address cross-border challenges emanating from Afghanistan”, funded by Germany, Sweden and the United States of America.
-Further training courses are scheduled for 2025.
+These activities are part of the OSCE extrabudgetary project "Strengthening the resilience of Uzbekistan to address cross-border challenges emanating from Afghanistan" funded by Germany, Sweden and the United States of America.
+Further training courses are scheduled in 2025.

 Legal Disclaimer: